premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 ---

-10. What is the use of connection object?
+10. What is the use of a connection object?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)